so24def/top36percent_66th_Kaggle_datathon_retail_campaign_prediction/README.md

-# Predicting whether customers join a campaign or not based on their spendings
+# Predicting whether a customer join a campaign or not based on their spendings

 Includes detailed solution of [__Migros Datahon__](https://www.kaggle.com/competitions/migros-datathon-coderspace).
 I attended the competition solo and ranked 66th(top %36) out of 287 competitors and 186 teams.